ordina-jworks/ordina-jworks.github.io/_posts/2017-10-01-Testing-angular-with-karma.md

 # Conclusion
 When writing unit tests, it's better to call the constructors direcly and not to use Angular TestBed.
-It will give you more freedom and more control, run much faster and allow you to completely isolate the classes.
+It will give you more freedom and more control, run the tests much faster and allow you to completely isolate the classes.
 You should also write integration tests and TestBed will serve that purpose very well.
 To mock classes, Jasmine spy objects are simply the way to go.
 Changing their implementation or return value is easy and can be done at any time!